igoritos22/unsafe-aws-sg-detector/README.md

 This function don't use any SNS endpoint to publish the findings.
 There is a external lib that sends an post message directly to slack channel.

 **CAUTION**: Expose the slack webhook channel can make the attackers explore your notification environment, sending malicious link, malwares and other threats.

+## Deploy function lambda
+To deploy this function you need upload the .zip package in lambda function session.
+You need also select the handler of lambda function.
+This lambda function are made in golang then the handler that must be selected is **main**.

 ## Using with Terraform
 You can deploy this function with terraform modules.
 Below you can see a simple example how to do it.